10th Princess Mary's Own Gurkha Rifles: Middle East and Italy

 A coup in Iraq took place in 1941.
 An Iraqi military group with ties to Germany deposed the Iraqi Monarchy.
 As a consequence the British launched an invasion of Iraq to restore the Government, the 2nd Battalion participated as part of the 10th Indian Infantry Division.
 An Armistice was signed with Iraq after British forces entered the Iraqi capital Baghdad on 31 May and the Iraqi Monarchy was restored, the coup leader Rashid Ali had fled, first to Iran and then to Germany.
 The battalion later took part in the invasion of Vichy France-controlled Syria later in the year.
 The battalion took part in the Battle of Deir ez Zor for which the regiment received another battle honour.

 The 1st Battalion later took part in operations in Iran and the Italian campaign.
 In Italy the battalion took part in a number of engagements including at Coriano and Santarcangelo in September 1944 for which the regiment won more battle honours.
 The battalion saw further service the following year in the tough terrain of Italy.
 During one incident a patrol of the battalion encountered a German detachment.
 Close-combat ensued, Rifleman Ganjabahadur Rai charged two Germans, dispatching both with his Kukri.
 The rifleman was killed shortly thereafter by a number of other Germans.
 A Kukri-scarred rifle, (belonging to one of the Germans who had attempted to defend himself with it during his encounter with Rifleman Rai), was captured by the Gurkhas and kept as a trophy.
-Another instance of Gurkhas killing German soldiers with their Kukris, while attached to the 10th Mtn Div (US) in Italy in early 1945, was related by LTC.
-E. N. Cory Jr., BC 616th FA (Pack), a mountain artillery battalion.
+Another instance of Gurkhas killing German soldiers with their Kukris, while attached to the 10th Mtn Div (US) in Italy in early 1945, was related by Lieut-Col. E. N. Cory Jr., BC 616th FA (Pack), a mountain artillery battalion.
 The Gurkhas would stalk pairs of German sentries at night and routinely dispatch the one awake, leaving the sleeping sentry to find his dead comrade.
 In response, the German command ordered the summary execution of any allied soldier captured with a knife.
 Accordingly, soldiers of the 10th Mtn Div carried no knives, yet continue to display blood-red crossed-knives as part of their shoulder insignia.

-The 2nd Battalion was attached to the 3rd Indian Motor Brigade, which had just returned from the Western Desert, after having been almost destroyed at the Battle of Gazala in January 1943.
+The 2nd Battalion was attached to the 3rd Indian Motor Brigade, then at Shaibah near Basra, in January 1943.
+It had recently returned from the Western Desert, after having been almost destroyed at the Battle of Gazala in May 1942.

 At the end of the month the brigade was renamed the 43rd Indian Infantry Brigade (Lorried).
 The brigade and its Gurkha battalions were sent to Italy in mid-1944 as an independent formation.